-We recently announced positive results from our Phase 3 clinical trial for Firdapse[®].
+In September 2014, we announced positive results from our Phase 3 clinical trial for Firdapse[®].
+In October 2016, we announced that we had reached an agreement with the FDA under a SPA for the protocol design, clinical endpoints, and statistical analysis approach to be taken in our ongoing second Phase 3 study evaluating Firdapse[®] for the symptomatic treatment of LEMS.
 However, Firdapse[®] may nevertheless fail to meet the safety and efficacy standards required by the FDA to obtain regulatory approval.

 Additionally, future clinical trials for our drug candidates may not be successfully completed or may take longer than anticipated because of any number of factors, including potential delays in the start of the trial, an inability to recruit clinical trial participants at the expected rate, failure to demonstrate safety and efficacy, unforeseen safety issues, or unforeseen governmental or regulatory delays.
 Further, our drug candidates may not be found to be safe and effective, and may not be approved by regulatory authorities for the proposed indication.
-Further, regulatory authorities and Institutional Review Boards (IRBs) that must approve and monitor the safety of each clinical study may suspend a clinical study at any time if the patients participating in such study are deemed to be exposed to any unacceptable health risk.
+Further, regulatory authorities and IRBs that must approve and monitor the safety of each clinical study may suspend a clinical study at any time if the patients participating in such study are deemed to be exposed to any unacceptable health risk.
 We may also choose to suspend human clinical studies and trials if we become aware of any such risks.
 We might encounter problems in our clinical trials, such as problems associated with Visual Field Defects (VFDs) or other side effects that will cause us, regulatory authorities, or IRBs to delay or suspend such trial or study.

-In other countries where Firdapse[®], CPP-115 or any other product we develop or license may be marketed, we will also be subject to regulatory requirements governing human clinical studies, trials and marketing approval for drugs.
+In other countries where Firdapse®, CPP-115 or any other product we develop or license may be marketed, we will also be subject to regulatory requirements governing human clinical studies, trials and marketing approval for drugs.
 The requirements governing the conduct of clinical studies, trials, product licensing, pricing and reimbursement varies widely from country to country.